raspberrypilearning/star-collector/en/step_7.md

 + More stars to collect and more walls to hide the stars behind.
 + Try changing the colour, font and size of the text in the TextMeshPro GameObject in the Inspector.
 + Adjust the settings on the Particle System to get the effect you want.
-+ Add other objects to collect.
-There are hearts and four-leafed clovers in the Models folder.
++ Add other GameObjects to collect.
+There are hearts and four-leafed clovers in the 'Models' folder.
 + Make the game more difficult over time.
 Make the Player go slower or lose some collected stars.
 + Store the time taken in a variable and give time penalties for collecting different objects.
 + Change the camera angle.